-In addition, we have an Experience Centre in Alexandria, New South Wales.
-Further information about our Experience Centre is available here.
+In addition, we have an Experience Centre in Alexandria, New South Wales and we are in the process of constructing another Experience Centre in Fitzroy, Victoria.
+Further information about our Alexandria Experience Centre is available here.

-We sell to a wide variety of retail and commercial resellers across Australia.
-Our focus is on selling Fisher & Paykel and Haier branded appliances and spare parts and accessories for those appliances.
+We sell to a wide variety of retail and commercial resellers and direct to consumers across Australia.
+Our focus is on selling Fisher & Paykel, DCS, Elba, De'Longhi and Haier branded appliances and spare parts and accessories for those appliances.
 The appliances we sell are made by us in our factories or on our behalf by suppliers.